 Four-channel independent sideband operation

+2.3.3 Non-contiguous Multichannel HF equipment

+Some systems permit to reach data rate requirements by simultaneous use of up to 16 non-contiguous traditional SSB channels arranged in an (non-overlapping) arbitrary way.

+The modulation of such an equipment consists in a set of elementary 3 kHz wide modulators, arranged in a frequency division multiplex.
+Any elementary modulation is processed and applied to a subcarrier whose frequency value is chosen according to the allocated channels.

+All channels shall be contained within a working bandwidth of up to a maximum of 200 kHz.

+Each of the channels shall be modulated independently with a common modulation rate of 2 400 bauds.
+The transmit data clocks for all channels shall be synchronized so that there is no drift.

+The frequency of the suppressed carrier shall be the reference frequency, noted f0.

+The amplitude versus frequency response of the transmitter or the receiver over the frequency range (f0 + 300 Hz) to (f0 + 3 050 Hz) shall be within 3 dB for all types of equipment.
+The attenuation shall be at least 20 dB from f0 to (f0 – 415 Hz), at least 40 dB from (f0 – 415 Hz) to (f0 – 1 000 Hz), and at least 60 dB below (f0 – 1 000 Hz).
+Attenuation shall be at least 30 dB from (f0 + 4 000 Hz) to (f0 + 5 000 Hz) and at least 60 dB above (f0 + 5 000 Hz).

-3.2 Digital Radio Mondiale (DRM)
+2.4 Digital Radio Mondiale (DRM)

-DRM systems (see Recommendation ITU-R BS.1514-1) have undergone experimental demonstration trials for fixed and mobile use.

-The DRM system is a narrow bandwidth orthogonally coded digital data transmission system that has the capability to tailor its transmission characteristics to match the service requirements and radio propagation factors.
+The DRM system is a narrow bandwidth orthogonally coded digital data transmission system that has the capability to tailor its transmission characteristics to match the service objectives and radio propagation factors.
 Each of the various subcarriers is modulated using quadrature amplitude modulation (QAM) in order to carry the information content, which also incorporates forward error correcting code elements.
 Two primary QAM constellations are used: 64-QAM and 16-QAM.
 In addition, a quadrature phase-shift keying (QPSK) modulation mode is available for highly robust signalling.
 The data is also interleaved in time over the subcarriers in order to counter time and frequency selective fading.
 The European Telecommunications Standards Institute has published the DRM option in its “Data Applications Directory” which can be accessed at http://pda.etsi.org/pda/queryform.asp.
 In the search function for this webpage enter “data application directory.”

-3.3 Characteristics

-TABLE 1

-Characteristics of advanced digital HF radiocommunication systems